We strive to do everything as natural as possible to provide the best life for our honey bees and to offer you the best

 Mark has been beekeeping since 2014.
 He started with a few hives and then grew into many.
 He makes sure their bees stay healthy by treating them with oxalic acid vapor.

 Karen answered an ad on facebook when we were looking for a part-time sales associate.
 Karen and her husband were looking to start beekeeping and thought helping us with the business would help them to start their adventure in beekeeping.
 Karen is a great asset to the Funny Farm.
-She brings great ideas, lots of fun and happy personality to the Honey Hut and the events.
+She brings great ideas, lots of fun and her happy personality to the Honey Hut and events.

 Dylan is Mark and Wendy's Grandson, Kevin's son.
 Dylan helps out during the summer months or whenever he can.
 He helps bottle, label and tends to the bees.
 Dylan is a very gentle beekeeper always making sure he doesn't pinch any of the bees.